Employee Ownership Trusts: How to navigate the HMRC tax clearance process

 For example, if a company with small retail shops has recently sold 9 out of 10 shops, and with the one remaining trading shop applied for clearance to sell shares to an EOT, it would probably not get clearance because the profit made on the sale of the shops could have been distributed as dividends rather than to finance an EOT, with an objective to get 0% CGT.
 HMRC could see this as an example of tax avoidance that has no main benefit for the company or its employees.

-The government encourages companies and their shareholders to consider setting up an EOT through the application of significant tax benefits.
-Still, with the risk of future CGT increase in rates, this will certainly attract speculative applications.
-That is why an advance clearance is recommended before setting up an EOT to ensure the success of the scheme and benefits of the tax reliefs.
+Whilst the Government encourages companies and their shareholders to consider setting up an EOT through the application of significant tax benefits, advance clearance is recommended before setting up an EOT to ensure the success of the scheme and benefits of the tax reliefs.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.